Asturias (Leyenda): Guitar versions

-It is not possible to transcribe the piece note for note for guitar.
-The original version makes uses of the piano keyboard's wider range compared to the tessitura of the guitar, and the key is not suitable for the guitar.
+Although originally written to imitate guitar playing, the piece cannot be transcribed note for note for guitar.
+The original version makes uses of the piano keyboard's wider range compared to the tessitura of the guitar, and the key of G minor is not suitable for the guitar.
+For example, in the standard guitar tuning, the pedal note D4 is not an open string.

-Many have attributed the first transcription for guitar to Francisco Tárrega who put it in its most recognizable key, E minor.
+Many have attributed the first transcription for guitar to Francisco Tárrega, who put it in its most recognizable key, E minor, putting the pedal note on the open B string.

 According to the guitarist and guitar scholar Stanley Yates, the first guitar transcription of the piece was probably by Severino García Fortea, although Andrés Segovia's transcription is the most famous and most influential.

 The piece has become one of the most important works of the classical guitar repertoire.

+Influences

-Robbie Krieger, guitarist of The Doors, uses a reworking of the melody from this classical piece in The Doors song "Spanish Caravan" from their 1968 album Waiting for the Sun.
+Robbie Krieger, guitarist of The Doors, uses a reworking of the melody from this classical piece in song "Spanish Caravan" from their 1968 album Waiting for the Sun.

-Iron Maiden quotes Asturias in their songs Mother Russia and To Tame A Land.
+Iron Maiden quoted Asturias in their songs "Mother Russia" and "To Tame A Land".

+Children of Bodom attributed their "Angels Don't Kill" song to Asturias.

+Italian violist Marco Misciagna arranged this piece for solo viola.

+Rammstein's song "Deutschland" was inspired by the song.

+Anne Clark's "Our Darkness" was inspired by Asturias.

-Also Children of Bodom attributed their Angels don't Kill song to Asturias and Elley Duhé song "Middle of the Night" is based on Asturias.
+Elley Duhé's song "Middle of the Night" is based on Asturias.

+Jam & Spoon's song "Right in the Night (Fall in Love with Music)" was inspired by Asturias.